redpanda-ai/Meerkat/ROADMAP.md

 			* work with Operations to build run books to operationalize Meerkat so that we can stop supporting it.
 	* 4/1 (ongoing)
 		* - [ ] Recruiting effort for both the Data Science / Machine Learning and the DevOps build/release/testing position
+	* Not estimated but important
+		* - [ ] :clock4: Cut a first draft of the Shadow CT version 2.0
 2.  **Meerkat Team**, Matt
 	* Begins 3/1 - Drive the Labeling Effort
 		* - [x] Periodically communicate with Smita R. and Ram about new requirements
 		* - [x] Produce metrics regarding labeling agreeance
 		* - [x] Recommend strategies for better labeling (https://github.com/joeandrewkey/Meerkat/issues/120) to produce a sample of transactions from investment type accounts
-	* Not estimated but important
-		* - [ ] :clock4: Cut a first draft of the Shadow CT version 2.0

 3.  **Meerkat Team**, Andy and Matt
-	* Backlog
+	* Backlog, Level "S"
 		* - [ ] Provide a versioning mechanism for the file daemon interface to Meerkat
 			* support version 1.0.0
-			* support version 1.1.0		* - [] Work with Richa on end-to-end integration strategy for the production web service
+			* support version 1.1.0
+		* - [ ] Work with Richa on end-to-end integration strategy for the production web service
 			* specifically regarding the use of Yodlee Labs to produce testing data
 		* - [ ] Speak with Sanjay and team about prototype for building a web service panel for Meerkat
 		* - [ ] Determine why our labelers had trouble distinguishing subtypes of transfers, perhaps retry those